 On arrival in Delhi, transfer to the Oberoi Maidens, one of Delhi's oldest hotels, for a 3-night stay.
 Relax at the hotel before taking afternoon tea at the Imperial Hotel and a private guided tour of the hotel's impressive art collection.
 (N)

-Morning visit to Rashtrapati Bhavan, now the official residence of the President of India and from 1911-1947, the viceroy's house.
+Morning visit to Rashtrapati Bhavan, formerly known as Viceroy's House and now the official residence of the President of India.
 Take a guided tour, witness the pomp and ceremony of the changing of the guard ceremony and wander through the Mughal gardens.
 A highlight is Durbar Hall, where Nehru took the oath of office of Prime Minister of Independent India from Lord Mountbatten in 1947.
 Finish your tour with a visit to the Rashtrapati Bhavan Museum Complex [RBMC].
 In the afternoon, discover the area known as Lutyen's Delhi including the India Gate memorial arch, Raj Ghat, a simple yet moving memorial to Mahatma Gandhi and the Persian- influenced Humayun's Tomb.
 (B)

 Discover the fascinating colonial-era history of the Civil Lines district of Old Delhi.
 It was here that British civilians established their homes when Delhi became the capital of the British Raj.
 Visit the immaculately kept St James' church, with its memorials to families slaughtered by the 1857 Mutineers; haunting Nicholson cemetery; Flagstaff Tower where British women and children took harbour from the mutiny and the Mutiny memorial which commemorates those who lost their lives in 1857.